nickmoreton/wwi-docker-develop/README.md

 ./setup.sh
 ```

-Once you have folled the above steps, you will be able to access the
+Once you have followed the above steps, you will be able to access the

 - Wagtail admin interface at <http://localhost:8000/admin>
 - Wagtail admin interface at  <http://localhost:8080/wp-admin>